 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 All work reported in this ASX release was undertaken on the Beatrice Project JV and the Tin Camp Creek Project.
-The Beatrice Proiect JV with Cameco which is comprised of exploration licences EL24291 and EL26796 in the Northern Territory.
-The tenements are held by Cameco Australia Ptv Ltd. Alligator executed the Beatrice Joint Venture agreement with Cameco on 18 December 2014.
-The kev terms of the Joint Venture are as follows: Alligator may earn a Stage 1 interest of 51% of the project by exploration expenditure of \$250.000 prior to 2 July 2016.
-Alligator may maintain its Stage 1 interest by sole funding to a total of \$2.0 million for exploration activities prior to 2 July 2017 (Stage 2).
-Following completion of Stage 2.
-Cameco may elect to fund continuing exploration on a pro-rata basis to maintain a 49% interest or dilute its interest.
-If AGE fails to meet its expenditure commitments up to the end of Stage 2, AGE will forfeit its interest in the Project.
-On definition of a resource of 75Mlb U3O8 resource (inferred+indicated+measured), the JV must commence a NI43-101 compliant Prefeasibility Study (PFS) within 12 months of identifying a qualifying resource.

-Cameco may elect to manage and operate during the PFS stage and fund 51% of the PFS following making a payment of \$2 million to AGE, provided they have maintained a 49% interest.

-Following completion of the PFS.
-Cameco may acquire an additional 2% of the project (for a total of 51%) by paying AGE:

-For a total resource of less than 100Mlb U3O8. an amount equal to 2% x Total Resource (lbs U3O8) x \$5/lb U3O8.
+The Beatrice Project JV with Cameco Australia which is comprised of exploration licences EL 24291 and EL 26796 in the Northern Territory.
+The tenements are currently held by Cameco Australia Pty Ltd. Alligator has met the Stage 1 and Stage 2 expenditures under the terms of the JV agreement and is currently in the process of registering its 51% interest in the tenements.
+The work being performed in 2016 is sole funded by Alligator which will result in an increase in the percentage interest once the expenditures have been audited and approved by the JV Management Committee.
+On definition of a resource of > 75Mlb U308 resource (inferred+indicated+measured) the JV must commence a NI43-101 compliant Prefeasibility Study (PFS) within 12 months of identifying a qualifying resource.
+Cameco may elect to manage and operate during the PFS stage and fund 51% of the PFS following making a payment of \$2m to Alligator, provided they have maintained a 49% interest.
+Following completion of the PFS, Cameco may acquire an additional 2% of the Project (for a total of 51%) by paying Alligator: For a total resource of less than 100Mlb U308, an amount equal to 2%xTotal Resource (lbs